ventus-ag/docs/_docs/coretasks/Scaling.md

 **To scale cluster memory:**
 - go to Cloud page, choose Kubernetes and open your cluster:

 ![](../../assets/img/scaling/choose_cluster.png)

-- In opening cluster choose `resize`
+- In opening cluster choose `Resize`

 ![](../../assets/img/scaling/resize_node1.png)

 - Choose how much nodes you need and use action `resize cluster`

 ![](../../assets/img/scaling/resize_node.png)

 - Wait untill update progress will end:

 ![](../../assets/img/scaling/cluster_update.png)

  **Let's see how it works on server side:**